codemagic-ci-cd/codemagic-docs/content/getting-started/adding-apps-from-custom-sources.md

 To allow Codemagic access the private repository, the following IP addresses need to be whitelisted:

-1. 34.74.32.93
-2. 192.159.66.80/28

-The first IP address is used by our backend for checking the branches in the repository.
-The second IP addresses are used by our builder servers to download the code and build it.
+1. `34.74.32.93` - used by our backend for getting basic information about the repository
+2. `192.159.66.80/28` - used by our builder servers to download the code and build it